Criteria Studios: 1980-1998 - Changing times

 In 1981, Criteria utilized John Storyk's design expertise to expand the original location, adding Studio E, a large space with 27-foot peaked ceilings, decorated with Cuban tile, stained glass, and even a waterfall.
 Studio E was outfitted with a custom 56-channel MCI console and twin 24-track machines.
 It was in the brand-new Studio E that Criteria staff producer-engineer Don Gehman helped John Mellencamp record "Jack & Diane" during the sessions for his 1981 commercial breakthrough album, American Fool.
 The following year, Bow Wow Wow recorded "I Want Candy" at Criteria, and The Romantics recorded their 1983 album, In Heat at the studio.
 In 1984, Criteria was the first studio in the southeastern US to install a Solid State Logic mixing console.

 In 1987, Gloria Estefan and Miami Sound Machine recorded what would become their most commercially successful album, Let It Loose, at Criteria.
 Estefan would return to the studio two years later to record her debut solo album, Cuts Both Ways.
 But Criteria Studios struggled to balance its debt with the 1980s music industry slowdown, and Emerman ended up selling Criteria to Joel Levy in 1991.
 In 1993, Marilyn Manson recorded their debut studio album, Portrait of an American Family, at Criteria.
-Other artists recording at the studios in the 1990s included David Coverdale and Jimmy Page, 2 Live Crew, Noreaga, and Julio Iglesias.
+Other artists recording at the studios in the 1990s included David Coverdale and Jimmy Page, 2 Live Crew, Noreaga, Malevolent Creation and Julio Iglesias.

-1999-2017 - Hit Factory Criteria Miami
+1999-2012 - Hit Factory Criteria Miami

 In 1999, in an effort to tap into the growing popularity of Latin music, The Hit Factory purchased Criteria Studios and, after 9 months of extensive remodeling and rebuilding all of its five existing studios, as well as the addition of a sixth studio space, Studio F, re-opened the studios under the new name "The Hit Factory Criteria Miami".
 In 2003, Monica recorded her hit song "So Gone" at Hit Factory Criteria, and the following year, CeeLo Green recorded Cee-Lo Green...
 Is the Soul Machine at the studio.
 Maná recorded their 2006 album Amar es Combatir at Criteria Other artists recording at the studio in the 2000s included Jennifer Lopez, Shakira, Alicia Keys, Cliff Richard, and Nelly Furtado.

 In 2005, Lil Wayne relocated to Miami and established semi-residency at Hit Factory Criteria, doing production work on numerous projects for various artists and recording his own material at the studios, including his 2008 commercial breakthrough Tha Carter III.

 In 2017, the facility once again reverted to the original Criteria Studios name.